 Treat a skin infection.
-If you develop a skin infection, your dermatologist will treat it with either medicine you take or apply to your skin.
+If you develop a skin infection, your dermatologist will treat it with medication that you either take or apply to your skin.

 If you get frequent skin infections, your dermatologist may recommend adding a small amount of bleach to your bath.
-This can help reduce the amount of bacteria on your skin.
-You should do this only if your dermatologist recommends it.
+Called bleach bath therapy, this can help reduce the bacteria on your skin.
+You should only use bleach bath therapy if your dermatologist recommends it.

 If the ichthyosis is severe and fails to improve with baths, moisturizer, and scale remover, your dermatologist can prescribe medicine.